Mobile-friendly website practices – are they necessary? The short answer is yes, they are vital.

 #4: Optimize the Navigation and the Home Page

 In addition to minimizing items listed across the top of your website, keep these other factors in mind to help visitors easily navigate across a mobile device.

 Very Important Pages

-Give visitors the most important web pages first.
-If you have a website built and have access to traffic analytics, take advantage of it.
+Give visitors the most critical web pages first.
+Then, if you have a website together with access to traffic analytics, take advantage of it.
 In addition, ask yourself a few more questions:

-- What actions do smartphone users take most often on your website?
+What actions do smartphone users take most often on your website?

 Let your answers guide you in creating new content in an educated manner.

 If your website is complex – like a large eCommerce site with many product categories, items, sizes, colors, etc. – consider including a search box rather than additional dropdown menus.
 So, set up your search bar for different additional search terms and test it to ensure it works.